origamitower/folktale/docs/_docs/v2.0.0/contributing/coding-style.md

 {:.warning}

-The ESLint rules will catch most of the style issues, so you might just want to run `make lint` on your code.
+The ESLint rules will catch most of the style issues, so you might just want to run `furipota run lint` on your code.
 That said, there are a few idioms that aren't captured by ESLint rules:

   - Prefer `const` for declaring names wherever possible.
 When a name or the